 This proof should only be used for checking the typesetting, editing, completeness, and correctness of the text, tables, and figures.
 Significant changes to the article accepted for publication will not be considered at this stage.
-It is important to ensure that all corrections are sent back to the journal in one communication.
+Ensuring that all corrections are sent back to the journal in one communication is important.
 The publication of the article may proceed if no response is received.